zbatscha/bloomberg-trading-challenge/README.md

 However, in the case of the competition, finishing 3rd is effectively equivalent to finishing last in terms of realized utility, regardless of paper returns (neither gets to go to NYC).

-In such a case, where there is a kink in the utility curve (0U for places 61 to 3, 1U for places 1 and 2), the optimal strategy, aside from obviously maximizing edge, is to maximize variance so long as one is not in the top 2 positions.
+In such a case, where there is a kink in the utility curve (0U for places 61 to 3, 1U for places 1 and 2), the optimal strategy, aside from obviously maximizing edge, is to maximize variance so long as one is not in the money.

 ## Our Strategy